inbo/pywhip/README.md

     allowed: Event                 # Then the main term must be "Event"
     required: true               # Then the main term must be "Populated"
 ```

+## Cerberus other rules

+### readonly
+There is no use-case to apply this rule within the context of the DwcaValidator

+### nullable
+Default True within DwcaValidator, for both '' and None values